chrissix666/Jellyfin-VideoOSD-CustomPlaybackSpeeds-Menu/README.md

 # Jellyfin VideoOSD Custom Playback Speeds

-!!BEFORE USE, CONFIG THE SPEEDS IN THE .js TO YOUR OWN NEEDS ON TOP FIRST!!
+!!BEFORE USE, CONFIG THE SPEEDS IN THE .js TO YOUR OWN NEEDS ON TOP FIRST!!<br>

-Tested on & Requirements: Windows 11, Chrome, Jellyfin Web (10.10.7), JavaScript Injector.<br>
 Screenshot & provided in the Script are only examples.

+Tested on & Requirements: Windows 11, Chrome, Jellyfin Web (10.10.7), JavaScript Injector.

 Default/Vanilla ones are 11 speeds: 0.5, 0.75, 1, 1.25, 1.5, 1.75, 2, 2.5, 3, 3.5, 4